 Evaluate your model's performance by defining what to optimise and the right error metrics in order to assess your business impact.
 Improve your model's performance with validation methods such as cross validation or hyperparameter tuning.
 Finally, discover a powerful supervised learning method called SVM (Support Vector Machines).

 Move to unsupervised learning and implement methods like PCA for dimensionality reduction or clustering for discovering groups in a data set.
 Complete your toolbelt with ensemble method that combine other models to improve performance, such as Random Forest or Gradient Boosting.

-Go further into computer vision with Convolutional Neural Networks, architectures designed to take the most out of images.
-Improve your model generalization thanks to data augmentation techniques and implement advanced methods to benefit from state-of-the-art architectures thanks to Transfer learning methods.
+Go further into computer vision with Convolutional Neural Networks, architectures designed to make the most out of images.
+Improve your model generalisation thanks to data augmentation techniques and implement advanced methods to benefit from state-of-the-art architectures thanks to Transfer Learning methods.

 Get comfortable into managing sequential data and text (sequence of words) by transforming them into appropriate inputs.
 Leverage the power of Recurrent Neural Networks to forecast future values and perform valuable Natural Language Processing.